Manor Motorsport: Historical overview

 Throughout its history, the team primarily competed in Formula Renault, with past drivers including 2007 Formula One World Champion Kimi Räikkönen, 7 times Formula One World Champion Lewis Hamilton and other Formula One drivers such as Antônio Pizzonia.
 In 1994 James Matthews set a record 11 race wins in a season that lasted more than 20 years, on his way to winning both the British and European series for Manor.

 They entered Formula Three in 1999, winning successive British titles with Marc Hynes and Pizzonia.

+For some time, the Booth family had been feeling that their Formula Renault UK team was an unnecessary diversion for Manor Motorsport: they needed to concentrate solely on the Formula 3 Euro Series campaign.

+So in 2007, Tony Shaw, the manager of their Formula Renault UK team, was given the option to buy the 2-litre single seater operation.

+(If you don't believe me, Mary Booth told me that at their base at North Anston, Rotherham, in the Summer of 2006).

+Grasping the opportunity, Shaw and his motorsport engineer wife, eagerly became joint-owners of the multiple-championship winning Formula Renault UK team, and set up a completely new operation under the 'Manor Competition' name.
+Ultimately, they merged with the Dutch team, MP Motorsport, in 2012.

-In 2007, Manor Motorsport saw a change of ownership when Formula Renault UK team manager, Tony Shaw, bought out John Booth and continued operating under the name of Manor Competition from a completely separate base.
-In turn, John Booth retained the Manor Motorsport name and continued to race in the Formula 3 Euro Series until 2009.
+John Booth was now able to concentrated solely on the Manor Motorsport Formula 3 team, running drivers in the Formula 3 Euro Series until the end of 2009.

-From 2010 to 2015, Manor Motorsport participated in the Formula One World Championship under many guises.

 Manor also had a GP3 Series team from 2010 until 2014, run under the name of "Marussia Manor Racing" with the exception of the 2010 season.

 On 5 February 2016, Manor Motorsport announced its entry into the 2016 FIA World Endurance Championship.